abinalyas/Whatsapp-bot-for-consumer/README.md

    npm run build
    ```

-2. Push your code including the `dist` folder to a GitHub repository
+2. Push your code including the `dist` and `public` folders to a GitHub repository

 3. Create a new project on Vercel and import your repository

-4. Vercel will automatically detect it as a Node.js project
+4. Vercel will automatically detect it as a hybrid project (static site + serverless functions)

 5. Configure the following environment variables in your Vercel project settings:
    - `NODE_ENV=production`